 - a.
-Requests for payment must be made electronically via use of the FastLane Financial Functions, Cash Request process2 until successful implementation of the Award Cash Management \$ervice (ACM\$).
-When ACM\$ is implemented, NSF will discontinue payments under the "cash pooling" method where awardee institutions request funds on a lump sum basis to cover the cash requirements for their awards and NSF will implement requirements for awardees to provide award level detail at the time of the payment request.
-Grantees should request payments in amounts necessary to meet their current needs, pursuant to the guidelines contained in 31 CFR Part 205.
+Except as noted in AAG Chapter III.C, NSF awardees are required to request payments electronically through the Award Cash Management Service (ACM\$).
+Under ACM\$, awardees must provide award level detail at the time of the payment request.
+Awardees should request payments in amounts necessary to meet their current needs, pursuant to the guidelines contained in 31 CFR Part 205.
 Unless otherwise specified in the award, the grantee agrees to comply with all applicable Treasury regulations and National Science Foundation implementing and reporting procedures, which are outlined in AAG Chapter III. - b.
 In accordance with 2 CFR § 215.22, where appropriate, grantees are required to maintain advances of Federal funds in interest-bearing accounts.
-For grantees not subject to the Cash Management Improvement Act (CMIA), (State agencies or instrumentalities) interest earned on Federal advances deposited in interest bearing accounts shall be remitted annually to:
+For grantees not subject to the Cash Management Improvement Act (CMIA), such as State agencies or instrumentalities, interest earned on Federal advances deposited in interest bearing accounts shall be remitted annually to: